 Morningstar rates mutual funds from one to five stars based on how well they’ve performed (after adjusting for risk and accounting for all sales charges) in comparison to similar funds.
 Within each Morningstar Category, the top 10% of funds receive five stars, the next 22.5% four stars, the middle 35% three stars, the next 22.5% two stars, and the bottom 10% receive one star.
 Funds are rated for up to three time periods–three-, five-, and 10 years–and these ratings are combined to produce an overall rating.
 Funds with less than three years of history are not rated.
 Ratings are objective, based entirely on a mathematical evaluation of past performance.
 They’re a useful tool for identifying funds worthy of further research, but shouldn’t be considered buy or sell recommendations.

 As the name suggestion, the Returns option allows you to search funds by their past performance.
-This may come as a surprise, but I never use this search criteria.
+This may come as a surprise, but I never use this search criterion.
 Sure, I look at a fund’s past performance before making a final selection, but sometimes poorly performing funds are the best investments.
 In other words, I take to heart the oft-repeated wisdom, past performance is no indication of future results.
 If you want to search by past performance, however, here’s what it looks like:

 The final category is called Portfolio, it allows you to set search criteria related to a stock and bond funds.
-Most of these are straight forward, but I do what to mention the first criteria, “Turnover less than or equal to:” Turnover refers to how much of a fund’s portfolio the manager buys and sells each year.
+Most of these are straightforward, but I do what to mention the first criteria, “Turnover less than or equal to:” Turnover refers to how much of a fund’s portfolio the manager buys and sells each year.
 A Turnover rate of 100% means that on average, the fund has bought and sold securities roughly equal to 100% of its investments per year.
 Why is this important?
 Well, a high turnover rate can create several problems: (1) it will increase transaction costs the fund charges you; (2) it may increase your tax liability if you hold the fund in a taxable account; and (3) it may suggest that the fund does not follow the buy-and-hold approach to investing (not necessarily a bad thing, but something you should be aware of).

 Putting it all together